apleshkov/mega-grid/README.md

 ## Features

-* Lists & Grids with unlimited number of rows and columns to display any amount of data
+* Lists & grids with unlimited number of rows and columns to display any amount of data
 * Vertical & horizontal scrolling
 * Auto item sizing using col/row count
 * Auto col/row count using static item size